 Our Board of Directors

 Elisha Lee was born and raised in Central Florida and spent most of her life there.
 A childhood spent exploring FL’s amazing springs, oceans and trails.
-She has a deep reverence to nature and the healing energy it shares with us all.
+She has a deep reverence for nature and the healing energy it shares with us all.
 She grew up fast, got married, opened and ran 5 businesses and owned two homes before 26, an entrepreneurial spirit for sure!

 She graduated with a Bachelor of Science from Clayton College of Natural Health while owning and running her own health food store, Trading Center, for 4 years.
-Working within the community of Lake Helen to share the importance of clean food and to teach people how to grow their own.
+She worked within the community of Lake Helen to share the importance of clean food and to teach people how to grow their own.
 Which is how Community Roots was born!
 She hosted town meetings, attended local governmental meetings, coordinated landowners who shared their farmlands with a small group of citizens who worked for years to share their message of self sustainability and clean food.
 With life throwing some major curveballs her way she decided to move to the mountains of Western NC with her mama.
 Life here has been an adventure in every way since the big move.
 Here she has found passion in so many places!
 She has danced professionally with Christine Garvin Dance and Trillium Dance Company since 2012.
 She managed and helped to recreate Roots and Fruits Market for years.
 She decided to make NC her new home in 2015 when she purchased her own home in Black Mountain.
 Since then she has lived her passion of event planning by producing and hosting many events, community dinners and dance shows.
 While leading Black Mountain’s Farm & Fork she decided to bring Community roots to NC!
 Here we have taken the organization to the next level.
 As Founder, Executive Director and President for this recent year, she is excited to co-create with a new BOD and vows to work hard to protect our community from thoughtless profiteering and disregard.

 Vice President: Tyler J. Garrison